-There has been a lot of talk going on lately about the revolution in the world of web programming with PWA or Progressive Web Apps, but what exactly are they?
+There has been a lot of talk lately about the revolution in the world of web programming with PWA (Progressive Web Apps), but let’s see what are they really?

 In simple words, they are web pages that behave like native apps.
-The objective of the Progressive Web Apps is to convert websites into applications.
-Therefore, we must bear in mind what is the difference between them, what their advantages are, the characteristics they show and why we want our websites to become applications or have the characteristics of an application.
+The objective of the PWAs is to convert websites into applications.
+Therefore, we must bear in mind what is the difference between them and standard applications before we can proceed on to evaluate their advantages and characteristics.
+Then, we’ll be able to determine whether we want our websites to become applications or have the characteristics of an application.

-The main features or advantages of a web are the following:
+The main advantages of websites are the following:

-- They get new users in a more effective way than mobile applications because of their universality.
+They allow you to attract users more effectively than mobile applications because of their universality.

-- The applications are not universal and need to be created in a specific programming language depending on the device where they are going to be executed, whether it is an iOS device, Android, SmartTV, SmartWatch, etc.
+The applications are not universal and need to be created in a specific programming language depending on the device in which they are going to be executed.
+And the plethora of devices is quite diverse, it can be an iOS device, Android, SmartTV, SmartWatch, etc.

 Next, we will see the characteristics of PWA:

-- They are webs.
+They are webs.
 Therefore, they are universal and multiplatform.
-You can access them from anywhere and from any device.
+You can access them any device and from anywhere.

 How to turn your website into a PWA?

 - Responsive Web Design.
-It is a set of techniques, specific frameworks to create interfaces that adapt, automatically, to the device in which they are being visualized.
+It is a set of techniques and specific frameworks used to create interfaces that adapt automatically to the device that is used.

 - Service Workers.
-It is a technology that allows executing services in the background in browsers.
-The main advantage they offer is that they can be executed independently from the application.
+It is a technology that allows executing services in the background of browsers.
+The main advantage is that they can be executed independently from the application.

 - Shell App.
 The idea of this model is to separate functionality and content in order to load them separately.
-It is a pattern that many Single Page Applications usually use.
-The objective is to make the user has the perception that the loading speed of this type of applications is faster.
+It is a pattern used by many Single Page Applications.
+The objective is to create a perception that the loading speed of these applications is faster.

 - Manifest File.
-Basically, it is the standard way to inform the browser of our devices that the web is installable.
-It is a file with JSON format and it is widely supported in browsers.
+Basically, it is the standard way to inform the browser that the web is installable.
+It is a JSON-format file and it is widely supported in browsers.
 To include this file on the web, it’s enough to include the following code in the head of the HTML: